igi64/airyid/README.md

-airyid
+AiryID
 ======

-Identity Management for AiryKey / ibekg
+A web-based Identity Management for AiryKey / ibekg

+AiryID will be fully open sourced in October, 2013.